QuantEcon/lecture-source-py/source/rst/geom_series.rst

-**Remark 1:** The above formula is often applied to assert that an exogenous increase in investment of :math:`\Delta i` at time :math:`0` ignites a dynamic process of increases in national income by amounts
+**Remark 1:** The above formula is often applied to assert that an exogenous increase in investment of :math:`\Delta i` at time :math:`0` ignites a dynamic process of increases in national income by successive amounts

 .. math:: \Delta i, (1 + b )\Delta i, (1+b + b^2) \Delta i , \cdots